steph1793/3D-Seq-Scene-Und/README.md

 * A decoder

-For the encoder and the decoder, I used a benchmark method for 3D data semantic segmentation : PVCNN [link].
+For the encoder and the decoder, I used a benchmark method for 3D data semantic segmentation : [PVCNN](https://arxiv.org/abs/1907.03739).
 This method outperformed numerous benchmark methods (PointNet++, PointCNN etc) and has proven efficient in terms of memory footprint, and computation time complexity.

 [PVCNN] image